About the program

-The Agricultural Town of the Year Award, proudly presented by the Department of Primary Industries and Regions (PIRSA) and Solstice Media, highlights the vital role that agriculture plays in the regional landscape – being the backbone of most regional communities.
+The Agricultural Town of the Year Award, proudly presented by the Government of South Australia and Solstice Media, highlights the vital role that agriculture plays in the regional landscape – being the backbone of most regional communities.

 2021 AgTown of the Year winner

 The oldest copper mining town in Australia has transformed itself into a regional centre that supports the rural, farming community.
 It has fostered a culture of innovation which has resulted in greater production and increased productivity in agriculture and viticulture.

 Keep up to date with the latest regional news and event updates by subscribing to InDaily below.